vercettizarak/smart-brain/README.md

-##Smart Brain App
+# Smart Brain App

 This is a Full Stack Web App, build with Reactjs, Context & useContext / useReducer Hooks in front-end and with Express and MongoDB in the back-end.

+The front end is inside the folder client

+This full app can be found [here](https://github.com/vercettizarak/contact-kepper-server)

+### Note: keep in mind that this app is linked to my data

+## Usage
+npm install

+npm start